LiLin-biosoft/epiConv/README.md

   - `Smat`: the similarity matrix.
   - `knn`: number of nearest neighbors for umap and louvain clustering.
   - `umap_settings`: custom umap settings by editing `umap::umap.defaults`.
   - `resolution`: the resolution parameter of louvain clustering.
-This parameter can be a numeric vector.
+This parameter can be a numeric vector to try clustering with more than one resolutions.
 When set to null, the function does not perform clustering.

 Next we correct batch effects.
 ```